Too often "freezing up" is a chronic state.

 There is a solution.
 You can solve this problem by improving the capacity of your nervous system to manage activation – that is, get it self regulating again.
-(Activation is the amount of energy flowing through your body and is felt through body sensations and can even be measured through HRV (heart rate variablity) devices.
+(Activation is the amount of energy flowing through your body and is felt through body sensations and can even be measured through HRV (heart rate variability) devices.

 Activation is also felt as an arousal pattern – the increased energy flow whenever we do, think or feel something.
 We’re always in an arousal pattern – it just depends on how hyped we are – whether we notice it or not.

 You fill up too fast and instead of going into flight or fight or even being able to pause (giving you time and space to make a decision), it’s on a hair trigger to react.It’s doing this to keep you safe.
 (Though it doesn’t realize you’re living in a modern age without life threatening dangers all around.)

 Like you had no time to consider who the real estate person was.
 You immediately went into react mode (which in your case was freeze).The easiest and in my opinion, the fastest way to improve your nervous system is with a body-based therapist.
 They know exactly what I’m talking about.

 I’ve probably mentioned it already on this page, I do have some great tools to help lower your activation.
-They’re based on the work of such leaders in the field as Peter Levine, Pat Ogden, Daniel Seigel, Bonnie Badneoch to name a few.
+They’re based on the work of such leaders in the field as Peter Levine, Pat Ogden, Daniel Siegel, Bonnie Badenoch to name a few.
 You can learn more about them here: Inspired By

 All the best Brooke,